 Disclaimer: The information presented does not guarantee money for its use.
 The information is based on present value stocks and these could be affected by many factors by the time the reader purchased this product.
 Reader is responsible for their own investments.
 This is a guide for starting investments, not a promise of money.
+Investing necessarily involves risk and investments may decrease in value over time.
 The companies presented on this guide are simply used for illustration purposes, they are not recommended stock purchases.

 Chapter 1: Introduction